HTML50/dict/README.md

 fix https search.
 Change Youdao to Eudic.

-improve some bug of advanced search.
+fix some bug of advanced search.

+2017/08/11

+fix a bug of Ctrl search